nic-gunter-gtchs/codespace-xfce/README.md

-# Cinnamon Desktop On Github Codespace
+# XFCE Desktop On Github Codespace
-This configuration will install a Cinnamon desktop enviornment and automatically opens a VNC connection.
+This configuration will install an XFCE desktop enviornment and automatically opens a VNC connection.

 Using desktop enviornment on Codespace is generally allowed since Microsoft themself provided a documentation setting up a Fluxbox based desktop and installing a browser; https://github.com/devcontainers/features/tree/main/src/desktop-lite, but we will use Cinnamon instead.
 You don't need to worry about getting banned as long as you don't abuse the service and don't violate Github ToS